Baked Apple Fritters Recipe With a Double Glaze

 The second glaze in a measuring cup.

-Mix the second glaze.
+Mix a thicker glaze.

 Don’t Forget!